2024 Elkhorn tornado: Meteorological synopsis

 The supercell that produced the Elkhorn EF4 tornado initiated in Republic County, Kansas.
 It matured and continued northeast for a little over 35 miles (56 km), where the first tornado warning was issued for the supercell in Jefferson County, Nebraska; no tornado was documented at that time.
 The supercell continued further northeast for about 45 miles (72 km), where it then produced an intense, photogenic tornado in northeastern Lincoln, Nebraska, the first tornado from the supercell.
 The tornado continued northeast for 8.55 miles (13.76 km), before lifting north-northeast of Waverly.
 The tornado was rated as a high-end EF3 on the Enhanced Fujita scale, with wind speeds estimated at 158 mph, reaching a peak width of 700 yd along a 8.55 mi path, remaining on the ground for 12 minutes.
-The supercell then produced two weak tornadoes near Greenwood and Ashland before producing the violent tornado that struck Elkhorn.
+The supercell then produced three weak tornadoes near Greenwood and Ashland before producing the violent tornado that struck Elkhorn.